Xorlent/Fort-Knocks/README.md

 #### The Authorized IP list shows IPv4 addresses only and clients are connecting via IPv6
 - This solution assumes we are dealing with IPv4.
 To allow IPv6 client addresses, simply remove the "-4" immediately following the curl.exe command in each of the client scripts.
 #### I want to adjust the lifetime for successful authentication
-- Change the TTL values found on lines 71 and 95 in vpn-knocking.js
+- Change the expirationTtl value (in seconds) found on line 124 in vpn-knocking.js
 #### Nothing is working
 - Did you add all valid usernames to the SSLUSERS KV store?
 See step 2 under, "Cloudflare Setup"
+- The pre-shared key value should be no more than 255 printable characters